 The Cinque Terre photo tour is offered as a stand-alone or pre-Tuscany tour extension.
 It is a perfect tour to include a non-photographer companion.
-The only extra cost is $350.
+The only extra cost is $500 plus travel expenses during the tour.
 (The single supplement fee applies to the participant).
 While you are out taking great photographs, they are also having a great time exploring the Cinque Terre and you meet up in the evenings to swap wonderful stories of the day’s events.

 Join us for a wonderful photography travel tour to one of the most photogenic regions of Italy.